silverbulletmd/silverbullet/website/🔌 Graph View.md

 ## Usage

 Run the `Show Graph` command to open up the graph view.
-Zoom and pan is supported by scroll and pinch gestures with the mouse(pad).
+Zoom and pan are supported by scroll and pinch gestures with the mouse(pad).

 ## For offline development

-To ease development of the visual part, the offline folder contains a copy of the html and custom javascritpt.
-As well as a simple graph model.
+To ease the development of the visual part, the offline folder contains a copy of the HTML and custom JavaScript, as well as a simple graph model.

 ```bash
 $ cd offline